 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 came into force on 31 March 2017.

-The Regulations require public authorities with 250 or more employees to publish specific information about differences in pay between male and female employees and workers based on the pay period in which 31 March 2018 falls.
+The Regulations require public authorities with 250 or more employees to publish specific information about differences in pay between male and female employees and workers based on the pay period in which 31 March 2020 falls.

-The information which is closely defined to allow comparison with other public authorities and with other organisations has to be published by no later than 30 March 2019.
+The information which is closely defined to allow comparison with other public authorities and with other organisations has to be published by no later than 30 March 2021.

 There is a small percentage gender pay gap on the mean hourly rate but a zero gender pay gap on the median hourly rate.

-The percentage gender pay gap on the mean hourly rate has reduced by 1% from 3.24% at 31 March 2017 to 2.24% at 31 March 2018.
+The percentage gender pay gap on the mean hourly rate has decreased slightly by 1.43 % from 2.85% at 31 March 2019 to 1.42% at 31 March 2020.

-These include policies aimed at:-
+These include policies aimed at:

 There are some limitations to the impact of the above policies.
 For example, there are concentrations of male employees in occupations within waste collection and parks and street scene which are mostly in the lower middle quartile pay band.
 It is more difficult in these work areas to provide the kind of flexible working which is available in office-based environments.